FredNass/ceph_petasan/docs/INSTALLATION.md

 ![ps_20.png](../img/ps_20.png)

-### Prevent PetaSAN from interfering with the configuration of our external Ceph cluster
+### Prevent PetaSAN from interfering with the external Ceph cluster's configuration

 It is necessary to modify a script present on the PetaSAN nodes that's loaded on boot and that updates the Ceph cluster configuration.
 The following patch handles this configuration.